AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 ![Connected2](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/blob/main/Pictures/Connected2.jpg)

-To minimise interference of WLAN with the PIR motion detcection, the tree wires to the SR501 module are moved throgh the ferrite ring.
+To minimise interference of WLAN with the PIR motion detcection, the tree wires to the SR501 module are moved through a ferrite ring.

 # Software